5 Most Common Dentures Problems

 New technologies end many of the denture's problems.
 Problems that people face when using traditional dentures as a replacement device for lost teeth.

-Denture Slippage and Movement
+Dentures Slippage and Movement

 Over time, these muscles and bones will shrink, which affects how our dentures fit into place.

-Strange Speech Patterns and Odd Noises
+Strange Speech Pattern and Odd Noises

 With time, the bones and tissues in your mouth begin to change.